4 Employee Motivation Types: Understanding The Key Factors

 Definitions of 4 Employee Motivation Types

-• Intrinsic motivation – The desire to do something based on interest and enjoyment of the task itself.
+• Intrinsic motivation – The desire to do something based on interest and enjoyment of the task.
 Employees with high intrinsic motivation work on tasks because they find them inherently satisfying.

 • Social motivation – The desire to be accepted by others.
-Employees with high social motivation are driven by a need for affiliation and belonging.
+A need for affiliation and belonging drives employees with high social motivation.

 • Achievement motivation – The desire to accomplish challenging goals and advance in skills.
-Employees high in achievement motivation are driven by a need for achievement and mastery.
+A need for achievement and mastery drives employees to be highly motivated by achievement.

 Background on 4 Employee Motivation Types